GuideDog: A Real-World Egocentric Multimodal Dataset for Blind and Low-Vision Accessibility-Aware Guidance: Experiment Details

 \subsection{User Study}

-We conduct a subjective user study to assess how well different models adhere to the GUIDEDOG standards.
-We employ 14 human annotators who score the results for seven models per image using the Label Studio tool, as shown in \Cref{fig:human_study}.
-We construct a gold label set for \benchmarkname and \benchmarkQAname, and data samples are provided in \Cref{fig:generate_goldlabel} and \Cref{fig:depth_validation}.
+We conduct a subjective user study to assess how well different models adhere to the \benchmarkname standards.
+We employ 14 human annotators to score the outputs of seven models per image using the Label Studio tool, as shown in \Cref{fig:human_study}.
+We construct a gold label set for \benchmarkname and \benchmarkQAname, and sample annotations are provided in \Cref{fig:generate_goldlabel} and \Cref{fig:depth_validation}.